robo-cap/oci-oke-lb-operator/README.md

 4. Annotate the new service with `service.beta.kubernetes.io/oci-load-balancer-waf-policy-ocid: "<WAF_POLICY_OCID>"`

   **Note**:
-  Service listeners must be of type `HTTP` or `HTTPS` for the WAF to work.
+  Load balancer listeners must be of type `HTTP` or `HTTPS` for the WAF to work.

 ## Limitations